Mayo Hibi

 Mayo Hibi (日比 万葉, Hibi Mayo) is a Japanese former professional tennis player.

-She has won eight singles titles and one doubles title on the ITF Women's Circuit.
+Over her career, she won eight singles titles and one doubles title on the ITF Women's Circuit.
 On 3 February 2020, she reached her best singles ranking of world No. 157.
 On 26 May 2014, she peaked at No. 378 in the WTA doubles rankings.

 Hibi won her first $50k tournament at the 2013 FSP Gold River Women's Challenger, defeating Madison Brengle in straight sets in the final.